-You will have to get an emergency wiring statement from the lineman on site that is disconnecting power or have it printed out from the website
+You will have to get an emergency wiring statement from the lineman on-site that is disconnecting the power or have it printed out from the website

 You will have to find a qualified approved electrician for your county to perform the repairs (you can find a list for each county at the bottom of this page)

 Members will have the qualified approved electrician make all repairs and sign off on the emergency wiring statement (signature MUST be legible)

 Send the paper via email to email@example.com or give to a lineman when they arrive on site